Rene-007/atomicDDA/400_atomicDDA/README.md

 ## Results

-For a Gold sphere with a diameter of 10&thinsp;nm this results in 10889 atoms and:
+For a gold sphere with a maximum diameter of 10&thinsp;nm this leads to 10889 atoms and the following results:

     >> atomicDDA
     Building a 9.79nm x 9.79nm spheroid with 226981 grid points and 10889 dipoles